 Consider booking a room or suite at the Hyatt Regency Newport Beach.
 The resort offers bicycle rentals, tennis courts, kid-friendly swimming pools, sand volleyball, and a giant outdoor chess board.
 Families wanting a luxury stay in Newport Beach should plan a stay at chic and stylish Lido House.

-Immerse in History at the San Juan Capistrano Mission
+Visit the San Juan Capistrano Mission

 Visit Mission San Juan Capistrano, known as the birthplace of Orange County.
 Tranquil gardens, a koi-filled pond, museum, and the newly conserved Serra Chapel offer a rich historical and cultural experience for children and adults.